 The parents of an orphan do not have to fulfill the two-year requirement or adopt the child abroad.
 However, the parents must initiate the process of adopting an orphan before the child’s sixteenth birthday and must establish their capacity to care for the child through an initial application process that includes a detailed home study.
 The adoption can occur in the United States or abroad.
 An adoption that occurs abroad, however, requires the parents to meet and observe the child as prerequisite and the parents must satisfy the law of the foreign country.

 Adopting international children – whether they are in the United States or abroad – requires a careful assessment before any prospective parent invests emotionally or financially in the process.
-Wilson Law Group has represented families in the United States adopt international children living abroad and within the United States.
+Wilson Law Group has represented families in the United States who adopt international children living abroad and within the United States.
 We are happy to schedule a time to discuss this option to expanding your family with you.